9 French expressions with the word gueule

 The word gueule has origins in Middle French and was originally used to describe an animal's mouth or throat.

-Over time, it came to be used in colloquial French to describe a person's mouth, especially in informal or crude contexts.
-It has also come to mean face, with mouth being used as a synecdoche for the whole face.
+Over time, it came to be used in colloquial French to describe a person's mouth, especially in informal or crude contexts, and has also come to mean face in some situations.

 It is a very informal word that you are more likely to hear in TV series or amongst friends rather than in more professional or academic settings.